jkom4/obsidian-pdf-writer/README.md

 Although fully functional, you may encounter:

 - Occasional problems with text positioning on the PDF .
-- Limited support for colored fonts (best results with black/dark text).
+- Limited support for colored fonts (only a few fonts available).
 - Slight variations in overlay accuracy depending on PDF resolution.

-### Optimal results when :
+### Optimum results when :
-- 📜 Using PDFs with bright, contrasting content.
+- 📜 Using PDFs with bright, high-contrast content.
 - ✍️ Text editing with standard fonts and colors.
 - 💡 Working with clean, high-quality scans.

-We're actively working on :
+We are actively working on :
 - Full support for custom fonts 🎨
 - Smarter positioning and scaling 💡
-- Improved UX for even more user-friendly interfaces 🔍
+- Enhanced UX for even more user-friendly interfaces 🔍

+Translated with DeepL.com (free version)
 Stay updated on progress →  [GitHub Repository](https://github.com/jkom4/obsidian-pdf-writer)

 ---